CodeoNordic/just-another-calendar/documentation/event-templates.md

 It is also possible to give an event template a `duration` value in the event field, which specifies the duration of the event when dragged in, in hh:mm format.

+> If you have event creation enabled (popup), you can add a `instant` boolean value to bypass this for a specific template.

 ```json
 {
     // Config